Fundamental Constructs in Programming Languages: Facets of Funcons

 \section{Facets of Funcons}

-When funcon terms are executed, their behaviour may have many facets: apart from computing results, funcon behaviour can involve name bindings, imperative variables, abrupt termination, interaction, etc. Facets that are not needed for a particular term can be ignored.
+When funcon terms are evaluated, their behaviour may have many \textit{facets}: apart from computing values, funcon behaviour can involve name bindings, imperative variables, abrupt termination, interaction, etc. Facets that are not needed for a particular term can be ignored.